Vatuu/archiesarmy/src/main/java/dev/vatuu/archiesarmy/README.md

 ## Technical Content
 - Loading, rendering and processing of Bedrock Entity Models through Resource Data(minecraft:geometry).
 - Loading, applying, playing and overlaying Bedrock Entity Model Animations through Resource Data.
+Still WIP.
 - A abstract Spell system for Illagers to easily add different functionality and spells to their AI.
 - Mob Enchantment.
 Additional mob flag which, when given to a mob, increases speed, damage/effectiveness, health, defense and adds a more menacing appearance.